 Make sure to use various types of content on different platforms.
 Bombarding your members with only promotional content is a turnoff.
 Give genuinely useful tips and create shareable content.
 Have a member of your team manage your social media account to respond to any queries or comments.

 Member engagement during podcasts or videos on social media and through email marketing can lead to a list of thorough testimonials about your company's product or service.
+An on point messaging on social media goes a long way in customer retention.

 When marketing membership sites, use discounts to demonstrate that you still appreciate your current members, not just new ones.
 Instead of paying monthly, you can offer a discount for the renewal of service or for purchasing multiple months at once.
 These kinds of touches can make all the difference if a customer is thinking about canceling their subscription.

 A good marketing strategy for subscription or membership sites focuses on allowing customers to have their say in how you update your products or services.
+NOt only do you get to keep customers but also gain relevant data on improving your product.

 This is invaluable because you’ll get information on how to improve your products or services straight from the horse’s mouth.